raphael-group/THetA/README.txt

 * Release Notes; RELEASE_NOTES.txt - List of changes between different versions.
 * License; LICENSE.txt - The complete license that goes with the software.

-(ii) Software (Main code in python/  Additional code in java/src/ and matlab/mainMethod subdirectories):
+(ii) Software (Main code in python/  Additional code in java/src/, jarfiles, and matlab/ subdirectories):
-* Source code in python/, java/src and matlab/mainMethod
+* Source code in python/, java/src and matlab/

 (iii) Executables (in bin/ subdirectory ):
 * Executables for compiling and running code

 (iv) Example (in example/ subdirectory)
 * Example input/output files

+(v) Data (in data/ subdirectory)
+* Useful data files for use with whole-exome sequencing data